patrykchodur/inzynierka_template/README.md

 ### Template protocol

-The template protocol, for which the `template.c` dissector is written, contains 2 main fields:
+The template protocol, for which the `packet-template.c` dissector is written, contains 2 main fields:
 - id field - 4 bytes
 - data field - 4 bytes that are split into 2 fields:
 	- data1 - bits from 20 to 31 (mask `0xFFF00000`).